leleith/portfolio-1/README.md

 # Portfolio
-This repository is my portfolio for data engineering.
+This repository is one of my portfolio projects for data engineering.
+This one has:
+- API client sending data to Kafka
+- Kafka schema registry validates the data and send to storage
+- MinIO storaging data, separated into two main Kafka topics

 ## Requirements
 - Docker Desktop